zooniverse/front-end-monorepo/README.md

 ## Packages

-A list of packages and their main dependencies
+A list of apps and packages and their main dependencies.
+See each package's folder for more specific readme documentation.

 - **@zooniverse/fe-project** - Server-side rendered application for a project (anything at `/projects/owner/display_name`)
   - @zooniverse/panoptes-js - Panoptes API javascript client